Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 3 YO Toddler Fun Factor: ★★☆☆☆

-Note that some of these attractions may be closed due to the pandemic.
+Note that some of these attractions may be closed due to maintenance etc.

-- The Happy Ride with Baymax (must be at least 81 cm tall and be able to sit on their own)
+• The Happy Ride with Baymax (kids must be at least 81 cm tall and be able to sit on their own)

-- Monsters, Inc. Ride & Go Seek! (must be able to sit on their own)
+• Monsters, Inc. Ride & Go Seek! (kids must be able to sit on their own)

-- Pirates of the Caribbean (must be able to sit on their own; can be scary)
+• Pirates of the Caribbean (kids must be able to sit on their own; can be scary)

-- Snow White’s Adventures (must be able to sit on their own; can be scary)
+• Snow White’s Adventures (kids must be able to sit on their own; can be scary)

-- Peter Pan’s Flight (must be able to sit on their own)
+• Peter Pan’s Flight (kids must be able to sit on their own)

-- Pinocchio’s Daring Journey (must be able to sit on their own)
+• Pinocchio’s Daring Journey (kids must be able to sit on their own)

-This is not a toddler-friendly ride whatsoever, but I quite enjoyed being able to take a quick ride on Space Mountain while my husband waited with my daughter.
-I didn’t have to line up at all!
+This is not a small child-friendly ride whatsoever, but I quite enjoyed being able to take a quick ride on Space Mountain while my husband waited with my daughter.
+I didn’t have to line up at all at the time!
 I would have ridden it again but it kind of hurt my neck (not sure if that’s because the ride is old or I’m getting old… maybe both!)

-Overall, the rides are fun to try out with your toddler but I don’t know whether I would spend more than maybe 20 minutes waiting in line, especially if your child is fussy and it’s hot.
-It’s just not worth it.
-Pre-pandemic times, I remember waiting for around two hours for something like Space Mountain, but I’m not sure how long the wait is for children’s rides.
+Overall, the rides are fun to try out with your toddler or even a baby but I don’t know whether I would spend more than maybe 20-30 minutes waiting in line, especially if your child is fussy and it’s hot.
+If you can, definitely try to get a Priority Pass or, if you can afford it, pay for timed entry to certain rides like Enchanted Tale of Beauty and the Beast.

 Note that if your child needs to go to the washroom while you’re in line, talk to a cast member.
 You might be allowed to leave the line and then be given priority when you return.